tlswg/draft-ietf-tls-external-psk-importer/draft-wood-tls-external-psk-importer.md

 With knowledge of the supported hash functions, one may import PSKs before the start of a connection.

+EPSKs may be imported for early data use if they are bound to protocol settings and configurations that would otherwise be required for early data with normal (ticket-based PSK) resumption.
+Minimally, that means ALPN, QUIC transport settings, etc., must be provisioned alongside these EPSKs.

 # Deprecating Hash Functions

 If a client or server wish to deprecate a hash function and no longer use it for TLS 1.3, they may remove this